-Beneath Ceaseless Skies is a Hugo Award finalist and World Fantasy Award-winning online magazine publishing the best in literary adventure fantasy—stories that combine the awe-inspiring settings of traditional fantasy with the literary flair of modern fantasy.
+Beneath Ceaseless Skies is a two-time Hugo Award finalist and World Fantasy Award-winning online magazine publishing the best in literary adventure fantasy—stories that combine the awe-inspiring settings of traditional fantasy with the literary flair of modern fantasy.

 BCS publishes two all-new stories or novelettes in each biweekly issue, 26 issues a year.
 We also publish one audio fiction podcast story with each issue, and the best of our fiction from previous years has been collected in three Best of Beneath Ceaseless Skies ebook anthologies.

-Stories from BCS have received Honorable Mention in Year’s Best anthologies edited by Rich Horton and by Gardner Dozois, have been Finalists for the WSFA Small Press Award, have won the Aurealis Award for Best Fantasy Story, and have won the World Fantasy Award for Short Story, and our Audio Fiction Podcast was a Parsec Award Finliast for Best Magazine Podcast.
+Stories from BCS have received Honorable Mention in Year’s Best anthologies edited by Rich Horton and by Gardner Dozois, have been Finalists for the WSFA Small Press Award, have won the Aurealis Award for Best Fantasy Story, and have won the World Fantasy Award for Short Story, and our Audio Fiction Podcast was a Parsec Award Finalist for Best Magazine Podcast.
 BCS authors have included Marie Brennan, Holly Phillips, Richard Parks, Genevieve Valentine, Steve Rasnic Tem, and Yoon Ha Lee.

 “BCS is rapidly becoming my favorite short fiction magazine of all time.”